 - Managed and Controlled Growth: There is a desire for controlled and logical growth to maintain the smalltown feel. - 2.
-Land Use Preferences: Support for light commercial or mixed-us development near major corridors and downtown areas. - 3.
-Economic Development: The public input highlighted the support a small local businesses, especially in downtown Cicero, to maintain the small-town feel.
+Land Use Preferences: Support for light commercial or mixed-use development near major corridors and downtown areas. - 3.
+Economic Development: The public input highlighted the support for small local businesses, especially in downtown Cicero, to maintain the small-town feel.

-- Protect waterways, conserve open landscapes and ensurement promotes harmony with the natural environment. - Encourage various housing types in the Tow of Ice, and Jackson Township, including transitional developments, conservation resident and la clot subdivisions, to meet the needs of all population segments.
+- Protect waterways, conserve open landscapes, and ensure new development promotes harmony with the natural environment. - Encourage various housing types in the Town of Cicero and Jackson Township, including transitional developments, conservation residential, and large-lot subdivisions, to meet the needs of all population segments.

-- 1. Promote healthy environments health as and ability levels. - 2.
+- 1. Promote healthy environments for all ages and ability levels. - 2.
 Secure and protect the natural environment of the Morse Reservoir.